Australia has one of the highest rates of skin cancer in the world and it is the most common cancer affecting young Australians.

 - Generating and using new evidence to inform skin cancer prevention planning, policies, projects and services.

-Over the last eight years Cancer Institute NSW skin cancer campaigns have contributed to saving over 100 lives, reducing skin cancer cases by 13,167 in NSW, and saving the state over $60 million.
+Research shows that skin cancer prevention campaigns are effective.
+Over eight years, we have contributed to saving more than 100 lives, reducing skin cancer cases by 13,174 in NSW, and saving the state over $60 million.

 We hope that by working together, we can significantly reduce the impact of skin cancer for people in NSW.